Fifth Ward, Houston

-The Fifth Ward is a community of Houston, Texas, United States, derived from a historical political district (ward), about 2 mi northeast of Downtown.
-Its boundaries are Buffalo Bayou on the south, Jensen Drive on the west, Liberty Road on the north, and Lockwood Drive on the east.
+The Fifth Ward, nicknamed the Nickel, is a community of Houston, Texas, United States, derived from a historical political district (ward), about 2 mi northeast of Downtown.
+Its boundaries are Buffalo Bayou on the south, Little White Oak Bayou on the west, Collingsworth Rd on the north, and Lockwood Drive on the east.

 The Fifth Ward, one of the six wards of Houston, was created partly from two other wards, the First Ward, which ceded the area to the north and east of White Oak Bayou and Little White Oak Bayou, and the Second Ward, which ceded all land within the Houston city limits to the north of Buffalo Bayou.

 History

 Early history

-In its initial history the Fifth Ward had many ethnic groups.
+In its initial history, it was Mexican, the Fifth Ward had many ethnic groups.
 Large numbers of the residents were Irish and Jews; the latter had fled pogroms in Russia and Eastern Europe, and lived mostly in the eastern parts, while the former lived mainly in the north.
 Richard West of the Texas Monthly characterized the early Fifth Ward as being "prosperous".